adrienb39/gestimag/htdocs/includes/php-iban/README.md

 # (Returns '' if unimplemented, true or false)
 $result = $myIban->VerifyNationalChecksum();
 if($result == '') {
- print "National checksum system does not exist or remains unimplemented for this IBAN's country.\n";
+ echo "National checksum system does not exist or remains unimplemented for this IBAN's country.\n";
 }
 elseif($result == true) {
- print "IBAN passes the national checksum algorithm for its country.\n";
+ echo "IBAN passes the national checksum algorithm for its country.\n";
 }
 else {
- print "IBAN FAILS the national checksum algorithm for its country.\n";
+ echo "IBAN FAILS the national checksum algorithm for its country.\n";
 }

 # Set the pre-IBAN era, BBAN-level national checksum for those countries that